vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

 The numbers at the end of each item are the PR numbers in the Community Apps [repo](https://github.com/kasenvr/community-apps).

-* Nothing new to report here either!

-#### Slider App

-The app now has proper syncing with multiple users when viewing a presenter's screen.
+The Slider app now has proper syncing with multiple users when viewing a presenter's screen.
 Work is still underway to improve its use before merging.
 The PR can be viewed [here](https://github.com/kasenvr/project-athena/pull/541).

 ## Documentation